-Registration and briefing for gorilla tracking in Mgahinga National Park commences at Ntebeko at 07.45.
+Registration and briefing for gorilla tracking in Mgahinga National Park commence at Ntebeko at 07.45.

 Tracking starts at 08.30 and can take three to eight hours.
 The trackers and guides have helped to habituate the gorilla groups and know them intimately.
 They will take you to the area where they left the mountain gorillas the day before.
 Before leaving they may be able to suggest how long the hike might be.